Constitution of Deutsche Gesellschaft für Erziehungswissenschaft e.V. (DGfE) | German Educational Research Association (GERA)

 - The General Assembly is composed of regular, associated and honorary members each of whom has one vote.
 An institution which is a sponsoring member of DGfE may be represented at the General Assembly with a maximum of three persons each of whom has one vote.

-- The Ordinary General Assembly usually meets every two years and is convened by the President in writing by e-mail or letter post no later than one month before the meeting stating the agenda.
+- The Ordinary General Assembly usually meets every two years.
+Upon decision of the Council, it shall be held as a presence meeting or - under consideration of special circumstances - as a virtual or hybrid meeting.
+Electronic voting during the meeting is permitted at virtual and hybrid events.
+The Ordinary General Assembly is convened by the President in writing by e-mail or letter post no later than one month before the meeting stating the agenda.
 If thought necessary by five members of the Council or if requested by one tenth of the members, an Extraordinary General Assembly has to be held within three months for which invitations have to be sent four weeks in advance.

 - The General Assembly receives the Council's statement of accounts, makes proposals as to the association's further activities, passes resolutions about any amendments to the Constitution and about the dissolution of the association.
 It defines the membership fee, hears the cash report and approves of the actions of the Council.